zfsu3722/MTS-Based-Lightweight-Pavement-Crack-Detection-Model/README.md

-This project is the code for the paper, A Lightweight Road Crack Detection Model Based on Multilevel Thresholding Image Segmentation, submitted to T-ITS for consideration.
+This project is the code for the paper, A Lightweight Road Crack Detection Model Based on Multilevel Thresholding Image Segmentation, submitted to Computer-Aided Civil and Infrastructure Engineering for consideration.
 The test datasets are included.
 The proposed model is ligtweight and effective.

 ## Requirements